Which Chicken Soup for the Soul Recipes Get

-Chicken Soup for the Soul Grain Free Lamb and Pea was selected to represent the other products in the line for detailed recipe and nutrient analysis.
+Chicken Soup for the Soul Grain Free Chicken, Pea and Sweet Potato was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Lamb, lamb meal, peas, lentils, faba beans, pea flour, canola oil (preserved with mixed tocopherols), tapioca starch, ground flaxseed, natural flavor, salmon oil (preserved with mixed tocopherols), pea protein, salt, calcium carbonate, choline chloride, dl-methionine, sodium tripolyphosphate, taurine, dried chicory root, raspberries, tomatoes, blueberries, mixed tocopherols (preservative), citric acid (preservative), zinc proteinate, zinc oxide, vitamin E supplement, Yucca schidigera extract, ferrous sulfate, manganous oxide, manganese proteinate, copper sulfate, vitamin A supplement, d-calcium pantothenate, sodium selenite, copper proteinate, niacin supplement, riboflavin supplement, calcium iodate, thiamine mononitrate, pyridoxine hydrochloride, dried Lactobacillus acidophilus fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus plantarum fermentation product, dried Enterococcus faecium fermentation product, vitamin D3 supplement, cobalt carbonate, folic acid, biotin, vitamin B12 supplement, rosemary extract
+Ingredients: Chicken, chicken meal, peas, lentils, faba beans, pea flour, chicken fat (preserved with mixed tocopherols), ground flaxseed, sweet potatoes, natural flavor, dicalcium phosphate, salmon oil (preserved with mixed tocopherols), salt, calcium carbonate, choline chloride, dried chicory root, raspberries, tomatoes, blueberries, taurine, mixed tocopherols (preservative), citric acid (preservative), zinc proteinate, zinc oxide, vitamin E supplement, Yucca schidigera extract, ferrous sulfate, manganous oxide, manganese proteinate, copper sulfate, vitamin A supplement, d-calcium pantothenate, sodium selenite, niacin supplement, copper proteinate, riboflavin supplement, calcium iodate, dried Lactobacillus acidophilus fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus plantarum fermentation product, dried Enterococcus faecium fermentation product, thiamine mononitrate, pyridoxine hydrochloride, vitamin D3 supplement, cobalt carbonate, folic acid, biotin, vitamin B12 supplement, rosemary extract

 Fiber (estimated dry matter content) = 6.7%